Breast AugmentationConveniently located to serve Fairhope and Mobile, Alabama

 Prior to consultation, a general idea of the desired breast size should be known.
 A simple and inexact trick that can be used at home is filling a sealable bag with different amounts of water or rice on top of the breast in a bra of the desired cup size and evaluating the result.
 Photographs from magazines can be a helpful guide for those patients unable to verbalize a desired size.
 Together with Dr. Park, a more exact plan will be made using implant samples and measured breast dimensions to determine a safe and effective size and the need for any supplemental surgery such as a breast lift (mastopexy) or change of the vertical or transverse position.
 Computer generated imaging can be helpful but is very inexact.

-Dr. Park uses both Allergan and Mentor implants when performing breast augmentation surgeries.
+Dr. Park and Dr. Rebowe use both Allergan and Mentor implants when performing breast augmentation surgeries.
 The decision is based on body and breast characteristics.
 To learn more about each of these brands please click one of the following links:

 After the procedure